-- (1) Sanitary sewer - (2) Storm sewer effluent is released to natural open ditches.
+- (l) Sanitary sewer - (2) Storm sewer effluent is released to natural open ditches.
 The ditches conduct this water to San Francisquito Creek by surface flow or by seepage.
-Both these liquid effluents (1) and (2) eventually reach San Francisco Bay, about six miles to the east. - (3) About 40% of the water leaves the site as water vapor, via the four cooling towers.
+Both these liquid effluents (1) and (2) eventually reach San Francisco Bay, ablut six miles to the east. - (3) About 40% of the water leaves the site as water vapor, via the four cooling towers.

-Typical amounts are $20 \times 10^6$ Gals/year to the sanitary sewer, $40 \times 10^6$ Gals/year to the creek, and $40 \times 10^6$ Gals/year evaporated.
-In addition, an average of $240 \times 10^6$ Gals/year fall as rain on the 472-acre site, also flowing to the creek.
+Typical amounts are 20×10^6 Gals/year to the sanitary sewer, 40×10^6 Gals/year to the creek, and 40×10^6 Gals/year evaporated.
+In addition, an average of 240×10^6 Gals/year fall as rain on the 472-acre site, also flowing to the creek.
 Thus the SLAC effluent to the creek is diluted by an average factor of 6 by natural runoff.

-Continuous monitoring stations sample the effluents of both the sanitary sewer and the storm sewer and have been in operation since the summer of 1971.
-The sanitary sewer monitoring station is at Manhole #4, northeast of the Central Laboratory.
-All SLAC sanitary sewage flows through the point where the monitoring station is located.
-A pump continuously withdraws the effluent at the rate of 5 ml per minute, which is stored in drums at that point.
-At the end of each quarter the contents of the drums are mixed and 1 liter samples are removed for chemical radiological analysis.
+Continuous sampling stations monitor the effluents of both the sanitary sewer and the storm sewer and have been in operation since the summer of 1971.
+The sanitary sewer sampling station is at Manhole No. 4, northeast of the Central Laboratory.
+All SLAC sanitary sewage flows through this point.
+A pump continuously samples the effluent at the rate of 5 ml per minute, which is stored in drums at that point.
+At the end of each quarter the contents of the drums are mixed and 1 liter samples are removed for chemical-radiological analysis.